monosay/docs/docs/telegraf-nodejs-implementation.md

 ---
-id: msbot-nodejs-implementation
+id: telegraf-nodejs-implementation
 title: How to Implement
-sidebar_label: Implementation - NodeJS
+sidebar_label: Implementation
 ---

 <div class="intro">

 ### <i class="fas fa-code"></i> Development

-First of all, if you don't know how to build a bot with Microsoft Bot Framework (NodeJS), you can check the <a target="_blank" href="https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-quickstart" class="inline-link"><i class="fab fa-microsoft"></i> documentation</a>.
+First of all, if you don't know how to build a Telegram Bot with Telegraf, you can check the <a target="_blank" href="http://telegraf.js.org/" class="inline-link"><i class="fas fab fa-telegram"></i> Telegraf Documentation</a>.

 Also there are lots of samples about Microsoft Bot Framework on their <a target="_blank" href="https://github.com/Microsoft/BotBuilder-Samples" class="inline-link"><i class="fab fa-github"></i> Github Repository</a>.